Loading...

 - Small sketchbook for thumbnails (optional but recommended)

-• Students must update contact information at time of registration in case there is a need for pre-class contact by instructor.
+• Students must update contact information (email address and cell phone number) at time of registration in case there is a need for pre-class contact by instructor.

 Required fields are indicated by .